erlware/erlware_commons/doc/signatures.md

 * [Skip Lists](http://en.wikipedia.org/wiki/Skip_list)
 * Many, many more ....

-Each of these approaches has there own performance characteristics, memory footprints etc. For example, a table of size n with open addressing has no collisions and holds up to n elements, with a single comparison for successful lookup, and a table of size n with chaining
+Each of these approaches has their own performance characteristics, memory footprints etc. For example, a table of size n with open addressing has no collisions and holds up to n elements, with a single comparison for successful lookup, and a table of size n with chaining